built-on-openfin/container-starter/how-to/use-interop/cloud-interop/README.md

 ### A note about this example

-This is an example of how to use OpenFin APIs to configure OpenFin Container.
+This is an example of how to use HERE APIs to configure HERE Core Container.
 Its purpose is to provide an example and suggestions. **DO NOT** assume that it contains production-ready code.
 Please use this as a guide and provide feedback.
 Thanks!